-You must ensure the latest version of Microsoft Visual C++ 2010 Redistributable Package is installed for your 64-bit platform and architecture.
-Be sure to stop any other programs on your system that utilize WinPcap.
+- Ensure that you have installed the latest version of Microsoft Visual C++ 2010 Redistributable Package for your 64-bit platform and architecture. - Stop any other programs on your system that utilize Npcap.

 To install Tenable Nessus Network Monitor on Windows: